Harmenlv/LieFold-AI/README.md

 **Corresponding Code:** `LieFold-AI.ipynb`

-Please note that this notebook preserves the original debugging process and execution outputs in order to maximize the transparency and reproducibility of the reported results.
-Some comments are written in Chinese and may be translated into your native language if needed.
-The explanations of the core methodological steps are provided in English, and the Chinese comments do not affect the understanding of the main framework.
+Please note that this notebook intentionally preserves the original debugging procedures, intermediate outputs, and execution results in order to maximize the transparency, traceability, and reproducibility of the proposed framework.

+Some auxiliary comments are written in Chinese due to the original research development environment.
+However, the explanations of all core methodological components are provided in English, and the Chinese annotations do not affect the understanding or reproducibility of the framework.

 This stage focuses on establishing the mathematical and geometric foundation of the entire LieFold-AI framework.
 Instead of treating protein structures as static coordinate collections, we model protein folding and mutation dynamics as continuous geometric evolution processes defined on time-varying manifolds and Lie algebraic structures.